-- Massage Therapy - A practice of muscle and joint manipulation to enhance the body's natural healing abilities to relieve stress and pain.
+- Massage Therapy - A practice of muscle and joint manipulation that enhances the body's natural healing abilities to relieve stress and pain.
 The treatment may also encourage a deeper awareness of one's own body.

 - Movement Classes - Yoga, Qi Gong, Tai Chi, and Feldenkrais use gentle movement, breathing, mindful awareness and meditation for a mind-body approach to health and wellness.

-- Mindfulness - An effective intervention that focuses on connecting with the present moment to help reduce stress, anxiety, depression, and the limitations that can accompany chronic pain.
+- Mindfulness - An effective intervention that focuses on connecting with the present moment to reduce stress, anxiety, depression and the limitations that can accompany chronic pain.

-- Nutrition - Individual visits and hands-on cooking classes will help you learn how what you eat can influence chronic pain and increase your confidence in the kitchen.
+- Nutrition - Individual visits and hands-on cooking classes will help you understand how what you eat influences chronic pain, and increase your confidence in the kitchen.

 - Occupational Therapy - Therapy that encourages rehabilitation through the performance of activities required in daily life.

-- Physical Therapy - This type of physical therapy is designed to decrease your suffering and fear of movement one-on-one or in a group.
+- Physical Therapy - Therapy designed to decrease your suffering and fear of movement one-on-one or in a group.
 It includes education and movement to help you improve your life.

 - Reiki - An energy modality using light or no touch.
 This technique promotes relaxation which helps to reduce stress and anxiety.

-- To understand pain as a universal life experience, and to understand chronic pain as a particular form of suffering which may also hold an opportunity for growth, increased wisdom, and wellness;
+- To understand pain as a universal life experience and as a form of suffering which may also hold opportunities for growth, wisdom and wellness.

-- To engage those experiencing chronic pain and their family/support system using a “holistic lens that includes the body, mind, and spirit ;
+- To engage those experiencing chronic pain and their families / support systems using a holistic lens.

-- To support participants in achieving optimal comfort and function in the service of fulfilling their own self-articulated goals;
+- To support participants in achieving optimal comfort and function in the service of fulfilling their goals.

-- To encourage participants to develop agency and self-efficacy in managing their condition through compassion and the sharing of knowledge;
+- To encourage participants to develop self-efficacy in managing their conditions.

-- To measure the effectiveness of our work and to refine our approach innovatively in the service of providing the best outcomes for participants;
+- To measure the effectiveness of our work and refine our approach in the service of providing the best possible outcomes for participants.

-- To further the care of participants by maintaining a healthy work environment for staff, allowing them to model balance and self-care in their work in the Program.
+- To further the care of participants by maintaining a healthy work environment for staff.

 For Medical Professionals